-Cultural Compass: Flanders Festival Ghent, Verdi's comedic side, a sneak peak in Bruges and more
+Cultural Compass: Flanders Festival Ghent, Verdi's comedic side and a sneak peak in Bruges

 Every Sunday, Belga English picks its favourite events from the cultural agenda.
-This week: The masses descend on Ghent for a whirlwind of music, Shakespeare and opera come together for comedy romp, Bruges teases its newest cultural icon and much more.
+This week: masses descend on Ghent for a whirlwind of music, Shakespeare and opera come together for comedy romp, and Bruges teases its newest cultural icon.

 Flanders Festival Ghent, until 2 October

 Each autumn, the historic heart of Ghent becomes a stage for Flanders Festival Ghent, a celebration of music in its most transcendent forms, where classical, jazz and world music converge in spectacular fashion.
-The city plays host to over 180 concerts, showcasing the talents of more than 1,500 international artists.
+The city plays host to more than 180 concerts, showcasing the talents of 1,500 international artists.

 © PHOTO FLANDERS FESTIVAL GHENT

-More than 50,000 music lovers descend on Ghent every year to experience this ambitious programme, whether they are devoted fans of stained-glass-quiet chamber music or adventurous listeners discovering new sounds.
-The festival is as much about tradition as it is about discovery, offering performances in architectural gems, concert halls, churches and atmospheric venues spread throughout the city centre.
+More than 50,000 music lovers visit the city every year to experience this programme, whether devoted fans of stained-glass-quiet chamber music or adventurous listeners discovering new sounds.
+The festival is as much about tradition as it is about discovery, offering performances in architectural gems, concert halls, churches and other atmospheric venues.

 This sparkling comic opera follows the misadventures of Sir John Falstaff, an ageing nobleman, notorious drunk and hopeless womaniser, who finds himself deep in debt.
 Hoping to solve his financial woes, he hatches a clumsy plan: woo two wealthy married women, Alice Ford and Meg Page, and gain access to their husbands’ fortunes.
 Sending them identical love letters, Falstaff believes his charm will do the rest.